sybrew/the-seo-framework/readme.txt

 			* The call was misplaced.
 Sorry about that!
 		* When emptying the floating title (while it's being on the right), the placeholder no longer jumps or animates.
 		* When the Home Page Settings metabox is closed on load, the dynamic placeholder is now no longer stacked when opened.
-		/
-		* TODO When you switch between other tabs and the General tab in the Home Page Settings metabox, the "are you sure you want to leave" is no longer triggered by accident.
+		* When you switch between other tabs and the General tab in the Home Page Settings metabox, the "are you sure you want to leave" is no longer triggered by accident.
 		* When the Inpost SEO Settings metabox is closed on load, the dynamic placeholder is now no longer stacked when opened.
 		* When moving your mouse up fast over The SEO Bar, some tooltips could've possibly hung.
 		* When on mobile, when you tap on a second or later SEO Bar while the first bar was hidden from visibility, the arrow could've been moved off-tap when the first entry was closed.